We believe in ZERO:

 ZERO STARVING CHILDREN IN THE WORLD

 If you would like to donate baby food, shoot us an email.
 Many times we pick up the baby food ourselves or you can drop it off at a designated residence of one of our volunteers.
-If you want to become a volunteer email us, we need many more volunteers so we can finally erase child hunger from the world.
+If you want to become a volunteer email us, we need many more volunteers so we can make a dent in child hunger in this great nation.
 We built this site on 11/20/2006 just before the Thanksgiving Holiday.
 It has now become a tradition that we receive most of our donations by Thanksgiving Holiday.
 Since 2006 we have shipped 8 tons of baby food to countries like Iran, Nicaragua, Haiti, Iraq, Sudan and Guatemala.

-We have also donated 160 boxes of baby food to the residence hubs of illegal immigrants where they fear seeking assistance.
-These hubs included Dade County Florida, Broward County Florida, Mesa Arizona, Dallas Texas, Okeechobee County Florida, Bridgeport Connecticut, Brunswick Georgia, Oklahoma City Oklahoma, and Amarillo Texas.
+We have also donated 160 boxes of baby food to the residence hubs of illegal immigrants where they fear seeking assistance due to their immigration status.
+It is estimated that 4 out of 5 children born to illegal immigrants lack basic food supplies.
+These donation hubs included Dade County Florida, Broward County Florida, Mesa Arizona, Dallas Texas, Okeechobee County Florida, Bridgeport Connecticut, Brunswick Georgia, Oklahoma City Oklahoma, and Amarillo Texas.